Vittozich/react-test-app/README.md

 <hr>

-To call state elements need to do:
+To call state elements need to:

 `this.state.someElement`

 <hr>

-To use other components need to import component
+To use other components need to import component:

 `import SomeComponent from './components/SomeComponent'`